Grigoriy Yablonsky: Catalytic trigger and catalytic oscillator

-where z = 1 − (x + y + s) is the concentration of the free places of adsorption on the surface ("per one adsorption centre"), x and y are the concentrations of AZ and BZ, correspondingly (also normalized "per one adsorption centre") and s is the concentration of the buffer component (BZ).
+where z = 1 − (x + y + s) is the concentration of the free places of adsorption on the surface ("per one adsorption center"), x and y are the concentrations of AZ and BZ, correspondingly (also normalized "per one adsorption center"). and s is the concentration of the buffer component (BZ).

 This three-dimensional system includes seven parameters.
-The detailed analysis shows that there are 23 different phase portraits for this system, including oscillations, multiplicity of steady states and various types of bifurcations.
+The detailed analysis shows that there are 23 different phase portraits for this system, including oscillations, multiplicity of steady states, and various types of bifurcations.